 Supply Chain Management has been one of the most talked about topics in the world since the pandemic caused various issues regarding supply, demand, and transportation.
 With issues arriving during the heat of the pandemic, supply chain leaders looked for solutions that would advance the industry for future generations.
 One of these solutions is artificial intelligence.
 Artificial intelligence (AI), “leverages computers and machines to mimic the problem-solving and decision-making capabilities of the human mind” .
 Yes, the human mind will always be what makes this world go round, but artificial intelligence can help boost humans' skills, making us much more efficient and accurate and creating better ways to solve problems.

 Forecasting plays a large role in logistics as people must plan for spikes in demand, scarcity in supply, and unexpected events like the pandemic.
 With artificial intelligence, predictions can be done much easier, more efficiently, and statistically have a higher accuracy rate.
 Planning considers massive amounts of data.
 Data at such a large rate is almost impossible to sort through and makes it very difficult to make strong inferences for the future.
 With AI, data can be generated at much higher speeds that will help predict various unexpected events and allow companies to be better prepared.
 As we saw with the COVID-19 outbreak, planning for unforeseen circumstances can seriously impact a company’s bottom line.
 Predicting demand ahead of time is crucial for inventory management.
 If inventory runs out before it is sold, this negatively impacts customer satisfaction and company revenue.
 Companies that can accurately forecast demand with the help of artificial intelligence can adjust their production schedules and minimize the amount of remaining product at the end of each day .
 This can potentially save massive amounts of revenue and thus becomes a strong risk management tool for inventory management.
+The prediction becomes possible with the ML model training and activation functions working post the training.

 Another form of AI is customer interaction automation.
 In 2022, roughly 40% of customer interactions were performed without a human agent and instead handled through chatbots .
 I believe this is only the beginning, as we will see this percentage continually expand year after year.
 Many large retailers are already using AI to help customers buy their products.
 Amazon and Alibaba are two examples of companies that are using AI to improve customer experience.
 For example, shoppers can use voice assistants to order products from Amazon, and they can get recommendations about products to buy from Alibaba from their previous purchases.
 These examples illustrate the importance of AI for companies that want to create a superior customer experience.
 AI is an extremely innovative tool that will push companies far beyond human brain capabilities.
 AI can create an automated reorder system for the warehouses when products are bought directly from voice assistants or chatbots.
 The data collected from the system increases inventory management and prevents stock-outs from occurring.
 This aids the supply chain managers to keep efficiencies strong within the warehousing and have inventory supply at an appropriate level.